Brittany Cartwright Smashes Pregnancy Rumors As She Shares Treadmill Workout On Instagram

 After Brittany and her man went on a group vacation with their co-stars earlier this month, the former SURver wore a black one-piece suit as the group cruised on a houseboat.
 Many fans questioned Brittany’s covered-up look while her pals showed off their bathing suit bods.

-Brittany has been vocal about her desire to start a family with Jax after she marrying him in June 2019 in a wedding in her home state of Kentucky.
-Fans have been speculating about it even more during the pandemic, with some predicting the couple will have a quarantine baby.
-Former co-star Stassi Schroeder recently announced her own surprise baby news with her fiance Beau Clark, and many think Jax and Brittany will be next.
+Brittany has been vocal about her desire to start a family with Jax after marrying him in June 2019 in a wedding in her home state of Kentucky.
+Fans have been speculating about a possible pregnancy even more during the pandemic, with some predicting the couple will have a quarantine baby.
+Former co-star Stassi Schroeder recently announced her own surprise baby news with her fiance, Beau Clark, and many think Jax and Brittany will be next.

 “Obviously with this whole virus thing…I’m so scared of she gets pregnant and what if we need to go to a hospital… I think the worst,” he said earlier this year, per Bravo.